jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 > __--- Paul Graham__ [Why not not to start a start up](http://paulgraham.com/notnot.html)

+> If you want to build a ship don't drum up people to collect wood don't assign them tasks and work, but rather teach them to long for the endless immensity of the sea.
+>
+> __--- Antoine de Saint Exupéry__

 > I’ve had detailed conversations with many professors and it was apparent that most of them had themselves never applied concepts they were teaching.
 Their knowledge is restricted to the textbook and questions they have been asking for years in their exams.

 > Of a 168-hour week, 56 hours are typically spent sleeping and 40 hours earning money.
 That leaves 72 hours every week to watch cat videos on YouTube  -  this we call spare time.